Jackie Bradley Jr. Player Props: Royals vs. Blue Jays

 - Bradley hit .203 with 23 doubles, a triple, four home runs and 24 walks.

-- He took the pitcher deep in 3.0% of his games last season (133 in all), going deep in 1.1% of his trips to the plate.
+- He took the pitcher deep in 3.0% of his games last season (133 in all), leaving the ballpark in 1.1% of his trips to home plate.

-- Bradley drove in a run in 17.3% of his 133 games last year, with two or more RBIs in 6.8% of them (nine).
-He drove in three or more runs in five games.
+- Bradley picked up an RBI in 17.3% of his games last season (23 of 133), with more than one RBI in nine of them (6.8%).
+He had three or more RBIs in five games.

 - He crossed home plate safely in 28 of 133 games last year (21.1%), including scoring multiple runs twice.